aasm/aasm/PLANNED_CHANGES.md

-# Planned changes for AASM 4.2
+# Planned changes

+## version 4.3

  * add support for multiple state machines per class
    * events are chained
-   * :default state machine not provided (if state machine name is used)
+   * :default state machine won't be provided, if state machine name is used